The Circular Economy

 JHI 1

-A world-leading independent scientific research organisation, The James Hutton Institute works in collaboration with many organisations across the globe.
+A world-leading independent scientific research organisation, The Hutton works in collaboration with many organisations across the globe.

 Their key objective is to find solutions for the challenges posed by the climate crises on the sustainability and resilience of crops, land, natural resources and communities.
 They do this through the development of transformative tools, interventions, products and land management practices.